bingeli1212/nitrile-preview/doc/DOC-diagram.md

 appear inside the command line, after the configuration option and label text.

-Following is a list of invoking 'cartesian-xtick' command each of which holding a list numbers.
-Note the different ways of how a list of numbers can be constructed.

-    cartesian-xtick 10 11 20 21
-    cartesian-xtick 1~10
-    cartesian-xtick 1~4~10
-    cartesian-xtick 1~10 20~23~30
-    cartesian-xtick 1 pow(1,2) 2 pow(2,2) 3 pow(3,2)
-    cartesian-xtick 1!3!10
-    cartesian-xtick <map:exp> 1 2 3 4 5 6~10
-    cartesian-xtick <filter:exp> 1 2 3 4 5 6~10

-The command 'argand' would have always expected a list of complex numbers, except for certain subcommands.

     argand-dot 1+1*I 2+2*I 3+5*I -1*I
     argand-dot <map:exp> 1 2 3 4 5 6~10

-For a given list, a cluster of non-whitespace characters is to be recognized processed as a component.
-Each element can be a number by itself, an arithmetic expression, a range-expression, a spread-expression, or a directive such as "<map:exp>".
+The previous examples shows how a argand-dot command would have expected a list of numbers to be present as part of its command line.
+It also goes to show the many different ways a list of numbers can be built.
+Similarly, the 'array' command would have expected the same type of numbers.

+    array my1 = 1+1*I 2+2*I 3+5*I -1*I
+    array my2 = <map:exp> 1 2 3 4 5 6~10

+Generally, each cluster of non-whitespace characters is to be processed and scanned.
+This cluster will be scanned and see if it fits one of the following patterns in this order.

+1. If it is a directive such as "<map:f>" where "f" denotes a valid function, whether a built-in one or a user-defined one.

+2. If it is a spread-expression such as "1!3!10"

+3. If it is a range-expression such as "1~4~10"

+4. If it is an array such as "@a"

+5. If it is an scalar expression such as "1", "2", "pow(2,3)", or others.

+6. If none of this matches then a NAN is generated for that number.

+When a spread-expression or range-expression is detected, all numbers expressed by this expression will be added to the final list.
+If an array is detected, all elements of that array is added to list.

+If a directive is detected, it is saved to a directive list, and will be used to "filter" the input from that point on.

-A "map" directive would have expressed a function such that each number encountered in the list from this point on will be sent to this function, and the output of which replaces the original number.
+A "map" directive would have expressed a complex number function such that each number encountered in the list from this point on will be sent to this function, and the output of this function replaces the original number.
+Note that the function is denoted by whatever follows the "map:", and it must be a valid built-in or user-defined complex number function.

+A "keep" directive would have expressed a complex number function such that the original number will be kept only if the output of this function returns something that is greater than or equal to 1.
+Otherwise this number will be discarded and not added to the list.

-A "filter" directive would have expressed a function such that the original number will discarded and not added to the list if the output of the function returns a number that is less than 1.
+A "drop" directive would have expressed a complex number function such that the original number will be discarded if the output of this function returns something that is greater than or equal to 1.

-If two or more directives are encountered, then these directives will be applied in the reverse order in which they appear.
-For instance, in the following example the "filter" directive will be applied first before "map", thus throwing away first three numbers in the list and mapping the rest of the numbers by putting it through the function 'exp()'.
+If two or more directives are encountered, then these directives will be applied in the reverse order in which they are encountered in the command line.
+For instance, in the following example the "keep" directive would have been applied first before "map", discarding first three numbers in the list and returning a list of last three numbers with each one being square root of the original.

     fn f(x) = if(x>3,1,0)
-    argand-dot <map:exp> <filter:f> 1 2 3 4 5 6~10
+    array my = <map:sqrt> <keep:f> 1 2 3 4 5 6
+    show @my
+    %%% 2.000 2.236 2.449